usharesoft/appcenter-docs/end-user/en/source/pages/apis/using-python-sdk.rst

 Communicating with UForge
 -------------------------

-The python API provides all the lower level communication with UForge AppCenter by creating HTTP request packets with the header information to authenticate correctly.
+The Python API provides all the lower level communication with UForge AppCenter by creating HTTP request packets with the header information to authenticate correctly.

 Normally the first step is to get the user information of the account being used to authenticate.
 The response provides the URIs to the organizations, appliances and software this user has access to.
 The code below shows how to recuperate the user information.
 Note, as UForge is completely RESTful, when the method ``login()`` is used, no session is created between the client and UForge.
 Each request will reuse the authentication information stored in this ``api`` instance.